andrey-ermolinskiy/pla-kernels/README.md

 <img src="eval/spmspv/runtime-ljournal-2008.png" width="60%" height="60%">

 ##### Results on hugetrace-00020
 hugetrace-00020 is a high-diameter graph representing frames from a two-dimensional adaptive numerical simulation.
-It contains approximately 16M vertices and 48M edges.
+It contains approximately 16M vertices and 24M edges.
 We use the same methodology as above and report the average SpMSpV runtime as a function of thread count for several input vector sparsity patterns.

 <img src="eval/spmspv/runtime-hugetrace-00020.png" width="60%" height="60%">

 ##### Evaluation platform
-Our measurements were conducted on a dual-socket 48-core Intel ...
+Our measurements were conducted on a dual-socket 2.9GHz Intel Cascade Lake Xeon server with 24 cores per socket and 35.75MB of L3 cache.
+Peak memory bandwidth (as reported by <a href="https://www.intel.com/content/www/us/en/developer/articles/tool/intelr-memory-latency-checker.html">mlc</a>) is 80GB/s per node.
-L1 cache L2 cache.
-(B .

 ## References
 <a id="1">[1]</a>